GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

         Add-Computer -DomainName gontoso.com -Restart -Force -Credential gontoso.com\Administrator

-    You will be prompted for credentials.
-Use the administrator username and password that you set when you configured the domain controller VM in a previous step.
+    When you are prompted for credentials, use the administrator username and password that you set when you configured the domain controller VM in a previous step.

-    The machine will reboot.
+    The machine will restart.

 1. Use RDP to connect to the SQL Server instance by using the credentials for the `gontoso.com\Administrator` account.
 1. Create a new folder for database backups and share it: